ehiaguina/calculator-app/README.md

 # calculator-app
-This is a simple python calculator app that uses list
+This is a simple python calculator app that uses list and dictionary